• About

 Crunchy chickpeas and creamy avocado are added to make it more substantial as well as nutritious.
 It's great for meal-prep during the week, but can also be served as a side salad.

-Bright, vibrant, lemony, and herby, this Middle Eastern salad can be served chilled or at room temperature, which makes it great for picnics and potlucks.
-Pair it with smoked paprika hummus and mutabal (middle eastern eggplant dip) for a delicious mezze platter.
+Bright, vibrant, lemony, and herby, this quinoa tabbouleh recipe can be served chilled or at room temperature, which makes it great for picnics and potlucks.
+Pair it with hummus and roasted eggplant dip for a delicious mezze platter.

 Jump to: